Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Gamma-ray emission from CR momentum spectra

-As mentioned in Sec.~\ref{sec:gammaweb_gamma_emission} our computation of the $\gamma$-ray emissivity closely follows the method described in \cite{Werhahn2021}, see their Appendix 1.
-With the difference that we only use the parametrization by \cite{Kafexhiu2014}, and omit the inclusion of \citet{Yang2018} for low CR energies.
-We will summarize the core concepts here, for completeness.\\ The emissivity of a momentum distribution of a CR proton spectrum $f(\hat{p})$ is given in Eq.~\ref{eq:gammaweb_gamma_source} and repeated here:
+As mentioned in Sect.~\ref{sec:gammaweb_gamma_emission}, our computation of the $\gamma$-ray emissivity closely follows the method described in \cite{Werhahn2021}; see their Appendix 1.
+With the difference that we only use the parameterization by \cite{Kafexhiu2014}, and omit the inclusion of \citet{Yang2018} for low CR energies.
+We will summarize the core concepts here, for completeness.

+The emissivity of a momentum distribution of a CRp spectrum $f(\hat{p})$ is given in Eq.~\ref{eq:gammaweb_gamma_source} and repeated here: